warwickallen/algorithmic-pattern-generator/README.md

  - **EventFramework (enhanced)** - Declarative and delegated event registration with centralised cleanup
  - **ErrorHandler (new)** - Centralised error handling with simulation-specific strategies and metrics
   - **ColorUtils (new)** - Centralised colour parsing, HSL→RGB conversion, and colour interpolation used across rendering
+ - **AppConstants (new)** - Centralised constants for speeds, cell sizes, fading, layout margins, and UI slider ranges

 ## Quick Start